-Revenue from the Australian and New Zealand On Demand IT Services division declined 12.9% to \$8,046k (2020: \$9,241k) due to delays in the commencement of new projects, and on demand work at customer sites all being impacted by COVID-19.
-Gross profit, however, improved 19.2% on the back of improved gross profit margins from customers and improved project pricing.
-Profit before tax and corporate overheads increased by 233.7% during the year to \$841k (2020: \$252k) due to 24.3% lower operating overheads driven principally by 30% lower headcount.
+Revenue from the Australian and New Zealand On Demand IT Services division declined 10.7% to \$7,184k (2021: \$8,046k) due to delays in the commencement of new projects, and work at customer sites being impacted by COVID-19 related lockdowns during the financial year, particularly in NSW and Victoria.

+Gross profit, however, only decreased 2.0% due to the combination of improved project pricing and gross profit margins from customers and fewer low margin projects being undertaken during the financial year.
+Profit before tax and corporate overheads decreased 41.1% during the year to \$495k (2021: \$841k) due to the lower gross profit, higher salary costs driven by redundancy payments following the divisional restructure, as well as the one-time consulting fees associated with the implementation of a SaaS platform to replace the legacy customer and contractor management system.